AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/manage.md

    ![Self-Service Demo Utilities](assets/demo-utilities.png)

 1. Self-Service Demo Utilities is a collection of useful functionality that will help setup and monitor your Adobe Experience Manager environment.
-This the initial view is the **Dashboard**, which serves as a status check of the environment and its demo functionality.
+The initial view is the **Dashboard**, which serves as a status check of the environment and its demo functionality.

    ![Dashboard](assets/dashboard.png)

 Self-Service Demo Utilities provides a number of tools.

 * **Delete Sites** - Select the Site you would like to delete in this Adobe Experience Manager instance.
 Keep in mind that this is a destructive action and can not be undone once initiated.
 * **Delete Site Templates** - Select the Site Template you would like to delete in this Adobe Experience Manager instance.
-Before you delete a Site Template please make sure all sites referencing the template are also deleted.
+Before you delete a Site Template, make sure all sites referencing the template are also deleted.
 Keep in mind that this is a destructive action and can not be undone once initiated.
 * **Prime Author Cache** - This will fetch several resources within the Adobe Experience Manager instance, speeding up their fetch times.
 It may take several seconds.
 * **Android App** - Tools for installing and launching the demonstration Android App.
 Create a site based on the **WKND Single Page App** to populate this page.
-Use from an Android device, emulator or Bluestacks.
+Use from an Android device, emulator, or Bluestacks.
 * **User Preferences** - Turn off Tutorial Popup Dialogs.
 * **Setup GraphQL** - Quickly set up the global GraphQL endpoint.